pimcore/pimcore/doc/Development_Documentation/07_Workflow_Management/README.md

                       # Send a email notification to a list of user roles (role names) when the transition get's applied
                       notifyRoles: ['projectmanagers', 'admins']

+                      # Define which channel notification should be sent to, possible values "mail" and "pimcore_notification", default value is "mail".
+                      channelType:
+                         - mail
+                         - pimcoreNotification

                       # Type of mail source.
                       mailType: 'template' # this is the default value, One of "template"; "pimcore_document"